Biden faces pressure as US sets new course on immigration | Politics

 The Biden administration has signed several executive orders on immigration, including allowing in more refugees and establishing a task force to find the parents of about 600 children who were separated under Trump and still haven't been reunited.

 But it hasn't ended a public health order Trump issued at the start of the coronavirus pandemic that allows U.S. Customs and Border Protection to immediately expel nearly everyone, including asylum-seekers.
-Psaki said the government is still working to develop a "humane, comprehensive process'' to evaluate people coming to the U.S. "Asylum processes at the border will not occur immediately," she said.
-"It will take time to implement."
-Alan Bersin, who held top positions dealing with border security during the Clinton and Obama administrations, warned that Biden is headed for a crisis if he releases all asylum-seekers into the United States.
-That would invite fraud and abuse, he said.
+Psaki said the government is still working to develop a “humane, comprehensive process'' to evaluate people coming to the U.S. “Asylum processes at the border will not occur immediately,” she said.
+“It will take time to implement.”
+Alan Bersin, who held top positions dealing with border security during the Clinton and Obama administrations, warned that Biden is headed for a crisis if he releases all asylum-seekers into the United States in the short term.

-"There's such a pressing sense in the advocate community that is controlling the Biden immigration agenda — they want to reverse all Trump actions," he said.
-Meanwhile, pressure is mounting.

 The number of people apprehended at the border has increased since January, though it's below some previous periods.
 Authorities say many are getting caught and returned multiple times.